ghostdevv/jellycommands/docs/guide/migrate/props.md

 # Props API

-As of `VERSION` the props api has changed, read this guide to figure out how to change your code.
+As of `1.0.0-next.40` the props api has changed, read this guide to figure out how to change your code.

 ## Add App Types